 Can you sell your penis?

 Legally, no. At least not in the way I imagine most people are thinking when they type “can you sell your penis?” into a search bar.
-Under the federal National Organ Transplant Act of 1984, anyone convicted of buying or selling human organs “for use in human transplantation” in the U.S. faces a five-year prison sentence and/or a fine of up to $50,000.
+Under the federal National Organ Transplant Act, anyone convicted of buying or selling human organs “for use in human transplantation” in the U.S. faces a five-year prison sentence and/or a fine of up to $50,000.
 The purpose of this act was to establish a regulatory framework for organ donations, and part of that meant preventing people from randomly selling and transplanting their peens (or other bits) without proper oversight.

 However, you can legally donate your dead body — cock included — for education or research, and body brokers can legally sell them.
 Although, the body broker business is highly questionable in the U.S., “in almost every state, it’s legal to sell the human remains of adults,” reads a 2019 press release from the National Funeral Directors Association.
 “Generally, a broker can sell a donated human body for about $5,000, though prices sometimes top $10,000.
 Bodies and body parts can be bought, sold and leased, again and again.
 As a result, it can be difficult to track what becomes of donors’ bodies, ensure they are handled with dignity and returned to their loved ones after cremation.”